Warrior

 Warrior Project – High Grade Epithermal Gold

-Placid Oil and AMOCO acquired the exploration rights to the Warrior Project in the early 1980’s and completed 25 drillholes (2,680m) exploring for shallow deposits based on the Paradise Peak model.
+AMOCO and Placid Oil acquired the exploration rights to the Warrior Project in the early 1980’s and completed 25 drillholes (2,680m) exploring for shallow deposits based on the Paradise Peak model.
 Better results reported from these holes include 3.05m @ 1.53g/t Au from Warrior NW (WAR 10), 1.52m @ 1.75g/t Au from Hillside (WAR 9-85), 3.05m @ 2.62g/t Au from Cute Maid (WAR 4-85), 1.52m @ 2.90g/t Au from Lou Mine Area (WAR 1-85).
-No further exploration has been undertaken within the project until Sierra Nevada took control of the project in 2014.
+No further exploration had been undertaken within the project until Sierra Nevada took control of the project in 2014.

 Since 2014 Sierra Nevada has explored the project in detail and acquired several datasets that define large scale and fertile hydrothermal systems synonymous with epithermal, skarn related and carlin style deposits.
 The company has conducted successful RC drilling, detailed mineral system mapping and targeting which has resulted in a suite of advanced high priority targets ready for further exploration and drill testing.

 Drill hole WARC007 successfully intercepted high-grade Au-Ag mineralisation close to historic underground workings returning 17.07m at 1.57g/t Au & 3.43g/t Ag, including 2.44m at 7.76g/t Au & 6.25g/t Ag.
-Scout hole WARC012, collared to investigate a blind target 1.5kms to the northwest, returned highly anomalous gold and silver of 143.86m at 0.24g/t Au & 1.31g/t Ag, from beneath the post mineral cover rocks to the end of hole (at 353.55m).
-Importantly Au and Ag grades are increasing towards the end of hole.
+Follow-up hole WARC0022 successfully intercepted high-grade Au-Ag mineralisation up dip of WARC007 located to the south of historic underground workings returning 20.73m at 2.13g/t Au & 3.41g/t Ag, including 10.97m at 3.76g/t Au & 4.73g/t Ag.
+Scout hole WARC012, collared to investigate a blind target 1.5kms to the northwest of the Warrior mine area, returned highly anomalous gold and silver of 143.86m at 0.24g/t Au & 1.31g/t Ag, from beneath the post mineral cover rocks to the end of hole (at 353m).
+Importantly Au and Ag grades increase down hole with 36m at 0.71g/t Au including 2.44m at 3.06g/t Au and 4.88m at 2.30g/t Au from 317m returned to end of hole.

 For the latest information on exploration and drilling at the Warrior Project, please view our ASX Releases, and Corporate Presentations